Lani-Skyy/Chess-Competition-Manager/readme.md

 SPPC ialah sebuah program untuk menguruskan pertandingan catur (round robin).
 Bahasa sistem ialah Bahasa Melayu.

-⚠️Disclaimer!

-This system is very lacking in error checking, if you use it the way you're supposed to, it should work alright.
-Pls ya, don't put ;DROP TABLE urusetia; as your name or something-

 ## Installation

 1. Cipta sebuah database.